 The following values are supported and are ordered from least elevated to most elevated:

-Departments can be specified using the HTTP header Authorization-Department (value is a department id) or by passing the parameter for_department_id.
+If the authenticated user has access to multiple departments, then a department id can be specified using the HTTP header Authorization-Department or by passing the parameter for_department_id.

 This elevation is used when reading or writing data not owned by departments or when bypassing department restrictions as an administrator of a site.